nihinlolat/AWS-bootcamps-cruddur-2023/journal/week0.md

 I created a Billing Alarm for my budget to ensure it's within the threshold

 ##### Created a Conceptual design on Napkin

-!.[Image of the Conceptual Design on Napkin i created].(
+!.[Image of the Conceptual Design on Napkin i created].(asset/Conceptual%20design%20on%20Napkin.jpg)

 ### Create Logical Architectural design